 TrailRider Rating: Difficult

-Location: Big Hill Springs Provincial Park, 20 minutes from Calgary, Alberta.
-From Calgary turn right off of HWY-1A (Crowchild) at Lochend Road/AB-766 N. After about 11 km turn left onto Big Hill Springs Road/AB-567 W. Drive about 3.2 km and turn left onto Range Rd 3A.
-There is a sign for the parking lot.
+From Calgary turn right off the Trans Canada Highway AB-1A W at Lochend Road/AB-766 N. After 11 km turn left onto Big Hill Springs Road/AB-567 W. Drive for 3.2 km and turn left onto Range Rd 3A.
+There is a sign as you drive up to the parking lot.

 From the parking lot walk towards the outhouses and cross the road.
 Big Hill Springs trail starts at the garbage cans across the road from the parking lot or on the trail to the left that goes up the hill.

 Our favourite way to hike Big Hill Springs loop is to follow the trail up the hill first and through the forest so the waterfalls and picnic tables are saved for the end.
 This also means the most challenging part of the hike is right at the beginning.